Creating Widgets

 Add your own Flutter widgets to Fuse

-Every Fuse widget has two parts: a JS type declaration (what props it accepts) and a Dart widget builder (how it renders).
+Every Fuse widget has two parts: a JS wrapper component (what consumers import and write in JSX) and a Dart widget builder (how it renders).
 This page walks through creating a custom widget from scratch.

 The two-file pattern